sohamch/MDMC/Examples/5_Kinetic_Monte_Carlo_LAMMPS/ReadMe.txt

 To get started:
 	1. The file "job_script_KMC.sb" is given as an example to show how to run the KMC simulations in an HPC environment.
 	2. The notebook "Extract_data.ipynb" is provided to show how data is saved during the KMC runs and how we can extract that data and save it in a format required by the neural network and cluster expansion codes.
+The format of the data is also discussed next in Section 2.

+Section 2 - Description of code output
+After every "i"th KMC step, the code outputs an hdf5 file with the name "data_{0}_{1}_{2}.h5" where the fields are:
+	{0}: T (option --Temp)
+	{1}: startStep (option --startStep) + i + 1
+	{2}: option --idx (which state in the initial state file we started from)

+The information contained in this file are present as hdf5 fields with the following names ((see the "Extract_data.ipynb" notebook to see how to read them and what information they contain):
+"FinalStates" - the final atomic configurations after the vacancy jump (for each of the states simulated).
+"SpecDisps" - the displacement of each species during the KMC step (for each of the states simulated).
+"times" - the time of the jump (for each of the states simulated), i.e, the inverse of the total rate of all possible vacancy jumps.
+"AllJumpRates" - the rate of each of the possible vacancy jumps.
+"AllJumpBarriers" - the barrier of each of the possible vacancy jumps computed by NEB calculations.
+"AllJumpISEnergy" - the energies of each of the initial states computed during the NEB calculations.
+"AllJumpTSEnergy" - the transition state energies for each jump computed by the NEB calculations.
+"AllJumpFSEnergy" - the final state energies for each jump computed by the NEB calculations.
+"JumpSelects" - From the jump rates, which particular jump was selected by the KMC algorithm.
+"TestRandNums" - The random number used to select the jump, which will be used to test the correctness of the decisions in the "Extract_data.ipynb" notebook.

+Suppose we want to continue our simulation after 3 KMC steps have been performed, at which point a data file with {1} = "3" was saved.
+We pass 3 as the --startStep argument, and the code will search for this file in the working directory, and read in the states stored there as the initial states to continue the simulation from.

-Section 2 - Input parameters for Kinetic Monte Carlo simulations with LAMMPS.
+Section 3 - Input parameters for Kinetic Monte Carlo simulations with LAMMPS.
 usage: NEB_steps_multiTraj.py [-h] [-cr /path/to/crys/dat]
                               [-pp /path/to/potential/file]
                               [-if /path/to/initial/file.npy] [-a0 float]